Types of Network Security

 Vendors have found many diverse ways for firewalls to analyse and automatically categorise traffic, leading to different firewall variations.
 These include the first packet filters, next-generation firewalls, and now cloud-generation firewalls.

 Unlike firewalls, an intrusion detection and prevention system (IDPS) monitors the network for malicious activity, reporting and responding to network security incidents and potential threats.
 A firewall looks for desired traffic and blocks the rest.

 An intrusion detection system (IDS) looks for traffic that should not be there.
 It focuses on finding traffic from a hacker or other nefarious actor.
 As the technology progressed, someone must have asked a good question: If we know the traffic is from a hacker, why are we just recording it in the log?
 Why are we not discarding that traffic as soon as it is identified?
 From there, technology progressed to intrusion prevention systems (IPSs).

 An IPS is active in nature.
-When it realizes that the traffic passing by is from a hacker, it takes an action and destroys that traffic.
+When it realises that the traffic passing by is from a hacker, it takes an action and destroys that traffic.
 This sounds like a brilliant plan.
 In the real world, these systems are complicated to tune properly.
 If they are not tuned correctly, they discard good traffic and let in hacker traffic.
 So, most businesses stop at IDS and have logs, a security information event manager (SIEM) , and incident response plans and teams in place.

 Virtual private network

 A virtual private network (VPN) protects the confidentiality of data as it traverses your network.
 VPN’s core is encryption, although it also uses authentication.
 There are three encryption options for a VPN, especially for the applications users have on their laptops or phones to connect to the office remotely.
 The three options are IPSec, SSL/TLS, and SSH.
 These three encryption protocols are used for other applications as well.